stream-pi/essential-actions/README.md

 Build all actions by executing `make build-all` from the command line or specific actions i.e. `make build-twitch-chat-action`, see [Makefile](Makefile) for complete list.

-To test these actions out in your local environment you'll need to run the [Stream-Pi Server](https://github.com/stream-pi/server) and copy the contents of `PreBuiltPlugins/` to the server's
+To test these actions out in your local environment you'll need to run the [Stream-Pi Server](https://github.com/stream-pi/server) and copy the contents of `PreBuiltPlugins` to the server's
 Plugins directory (`data/Plugins` by default), especially if you're writing your own custom action / integration.